Agustín de Cazalla: Trial and conviction

-In one of the various accounts of Cazalla's last words he addresses Princess Juana of Austria (sister of Philip II, regent in his name) who had presided over the auto-de-fé, saying: "I gave you good doctrine; I preached well to you but for myself I chose the worst, I thought that this corruption was a golden mitre; and because of my evil works, I deserve what I get.
+In one of the various accounts of Cazalla's last words he addresses Princess Juana of Austria (sister of Philip II, regent in his name) who had presided over the Auto-da-fé, saying: "I gave you good doctrine; I preached well to you but for myself I chose the worst, I thought that this corruption was a golden mitre; and because of my evil works, I deserve what I get.
 Merciful Lady, remember my nephews, the children of the accountant Hernando Ortiz."

 After crying out to the executioner, "Oh brother, I believe, I believe," he kissed the cross and died.

 Memorial

-Augustino Cazalla is considered a Protestant martyr and especially as a precursor for Spanish Protestants.
+Agustín Cazalla is considered a Protestant martyr and especially as a precursor for Spanish Protestants.

 In Valladolid, the site of his house and the column of infamy was preserved until 1776, when it was replaced (the original presumably had deteriorated) by a tombstone with a rectangle surmounted by a triangle, or semicircle, and the inscription: